sherifkandeel/dota_analyzer/README.md

 To make changes to these jobs check the `app/jobs` folder and `config/crontab.rb` file.

 ## Usage
 Dota Analyzer is a simple app, The user can view the `Heros stats` page which is a filterable and sortable table with the stats(number of picks and wins) of every hero in the last months collected from many public matches by [OpenDota](https://docs.opendota.com/).
 The user can also view his stats in a table for every hero in the last months in the `Your Stats` page.
-Finally the user can view the data from both tables(`Your stats` and `Hero Stats`) in a third page `Meta` to compare his win-rates with the `Hero Stats`.
-Steam log in is required before entering `Your Stats` or `Meta`.
+Finally the user can view the data from both tables(`Your stats` and `Hero Stats`) in a third page `Meta` to compare his win-rates with the `Hero Stats`'s win-rates.
+Steam log in is required before entering `Your Stats` or `Meta` pages.
 #### Heros Table:
 #
 ![](app/assets/images/heros.png?raw=true)